awsdocs/aws-lambda-developer-guide/doc_source/with-sqs-create-package.md

 ## Python<a name="with-sqs-example-deployment-pkg-python"></a>

 The following is example Python code that accepts an Amazon SQS record as input and processes it\.
-For illustration, the code writes to some of the incoming event data to CloudWatch Logs\.
+For illustration, the code writes some of the incoming event data to CloudWatch Logs\.

 **Example ProcessSQSRecords\.py**